TianZonglin/Ubuntu-Installog/README.md

 **X.1 updates.**

-just delay the update checking (I don't know how to stop it)! do NOT cancel the 'update from', unless you would get errors when you install new packages/tools/...
+just delay the update checking (I don't know how to stop it)! do NOT cancel the 'update from', or you would get errors when you install new packages/tools/...
  (sreenshot:http://i.imgur.com/w7Kvc7X.png)

 **X.2 when desktop crash.**